harness/developer-hub/docs/platform/delegates/install-delegates/install-delegate.md

 ---
-sidebar_position: 7
+title: Install Harness Delegate on Kubernetes or Docker
 description: Install Harness Delegate on Kubernetes or Docker
-title: Install Harness Delegate on Kubernetes or Docker
+sidebar_position: 2
+redirect_from:
+  - /tutorials/platform/install-delegate
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import delete_project from './static/delete-project.png'

-## What is Harness Delegate?

-[Harness Delegate](/docs/platform/delegates/delegate-concepts/delegate-overview/) is a lightweight worker process that is installed on your infrastructure and communicates only via outbound HTTP/HTTPS to the Harness Platform.
+The [Harness Delegate](/docs/platform/delegates/delegate-concepts/delegate-overview) is a lightweight worker process that is installed on your infrastructure and communicates only via outbound HTTP/HTTPS to the Harness Platform.
 This enables the Harness Platform to leverage the delegate to execute the CI/CD and other tasks on your behalf, without any of your secrets leaving your network.

 You can install the Harness Delegate on either Docker or Kubernetes.